CassandraMaldonado/Resume_tailored/README.md

 Key role requirements from the job description are extracted, including:

 - Skills & Tools: Python, SQL, Pandas, Tableau, R, Spark.
-- Methods: A/B testing, causal inference, experiment design, predictive modeling.
+- Methods: A/B testing, causal inference, experiment design and predictive modeling.
-- Qualifications: Master's or PhD in a quantitative field, years of experience.
+- Qualifications: Master's or PhD in a quantitative field and years of experience.

 ### 2. Resume Ingestion & Evaluation
 - Loaded the **original resume** (`.pdf`) using `PyMuPDF` and the **tailored version** (`.html`) via `BeautifulSoup`.